• Skip to primary navigation

 When you reject an order, you lower your acceptance rate.
 By contrast, when you accept an order, you increase your acceptance rate.
 For example, if you’ve received 100 delivery requests and rejected 50 of them, your acceptance rate would be 50%.

-One thing to note is that if you reject too many orders in a row or let a bunch of orders in a row lapse before you accept or reject them, Uber Eats will automatically log you out of the app.
+One thing to note is that if you reject too many orders in a row or let a bunch of orders in a row lapse before you accept or reject them, Uber Eats may automatically log you out of the app.
 However, you can immediately log back in and keep getting delivery requests, so this is more of an annoyance than an actual issue you have to worry about.

 How To Check Your Uber Eats Acceptance Rate

-uber eats acceptance rateAs you can see, I maintain a low acceptance rate, only accepting orders that are profitable to me.
-I reject far more orders than I ever accept (I also have a high cancel rate, which is a subject for another post).
+As you can see, I maintain a low acceptance rate because I only accept orders that are profitable and worthwhile to me.
+I reject far more orders than I ever accept (I also have a high cancel rate, which I wrote about here if you want more information about cancellation rate: Uber Eats Cancellation Rate – And Why It Doesn’t Impact You).

 Your Uber Eats Acceptance Rate Doesn’t Matter

 That being said, Uber Eats isn’t afraid of using scare tactics to make it seem like your acceptance rate might matter.
-For example, on the Uber help page, they state this:
+For example, on the Uber help page, they state this: “It is important to maintain a high acceptance rate to provide a reliable service to restaurants and customers.”

 That might seem to imply that your acceptance rate matters, but it’s really empty language meant to scare new drivers into accepting more orders.

 If you think about it, Uber Eats has a vested interest in avoiding anything that makes Uber Eats drivers look like employees.
 Requiring drivers to accept a certain percentage of orders would undermine the independent contractor relationship between Uber Eats and its drivers.
-So the best they can do is try to scare drivers into accepting more orders, but they can’t really do anything to punish drivers that are strategic about which orders they accept.
+So the best they can do is try to scare drivers into accepting more orders, but they can’t really do anything to punish drivers who are strategic about which orders they accept.

 Canceling Uber Eats Orders – That’s Okay Too